The Benefits of Baby Steps

 I considered picking one habit — it could be organizing the dining room table, the bookshelves, even the coffee table — and practicing it for a whole month.
 Eureka!
 I could do that.
 I decided to let go of being perfect; I was looking for progress.
 So, instead of 21 days I would take 28 days, or an entire month.
 If I missed a day, I would pick up where I left off and continue to work on this one thing.

 What did I choose to work on?
 Keeping my sink clean and shiny.
 My sweetie had asked me to keep one side of our double sink empty so he could get a drink of water or make coffee.
 He was nice about it, when he asked me.
 We had been married only two years, and I wanted to make him happy.
 How was I to know that this little habit was going to make me happy, too, and change my life?

 I took the dirty dishes out of the sink without washing them.
 My goal was a clean and shiny sink, and I was on a mission to get it.
 Our stainless steel sink was 25 years old, and calcium deposits had built up due to hard water.
 I chiseled away the deposits.
 Then I I scrubbed it with a scouring pad and cleanser to buff the finish.
 I cleaned around the rim and the faucets and finally I rubbed the sink with liquid car wax, to prevent calcium from building up again.
 I know this sounds obsessive, but I was enjoying making my sink shine.
-We’re good at hyperfocusing even when we don’t need to.
+ADHD means we’re good at hyperfocusing even when we don’t need to.
 But I was having so much fun.

 After I shined that old tarnished sink, I thought twice about putting a dirty dish into it.
 I unloaded the dishwasher, so that I’d have a place to put that dirty dish.
 My dishwasher became the dirty-dish disposal unit.
 Then I cleared off the counters — you can’t have a messy counter when your sink is beautiful.
 My stove said, clean me, too.